-Palliative radiation use for lung cancer higher than advisedJanuary 18th, 2013 in Cancer
+Palliative radiation use for lung cancer higher than advisedJanuary 18, 2013 in Medicine & Health / Cancer

 (HealthDay)—Half of patients with metastatic non-small-cell lung cancer (NSCLC) receive at least one course of palliative radiation therapy (RT), with younger patients and those who received chemotherapy or surgery more likely to receive palliative RT, according to a study published online Jan.
 7 in the Journal of Clinical Oncology.